vipulsingh7731/Verve-consulting/pdf_downloader/README.md

 > pip install beautifulsoup4\
 > pip install pypdf2\
 > pip install selenium
-3. you'll need to install chromeWeb driver for your system
+3. you'll need to install chromeWeb driver for your version of chrome
 > hopefully the one provided will work for you\
 > Then place the .exe in the same folder as .py script